MiticaMatthews/Azure-Labs/Labs/003/readme.md

 ```

 ### Error 2: 'Passphrase' Prompt for SSH Keys
-If you are prompted for a passphrased when creating your virtual machine and you did not set one, it may be because an existing SSH key is being reused.
+If you are prompted for a passphrase when creating your virtual machine and you did not set one, it may be because an existing SSH key is being reused.

 The `--generated-ssh-keys` parameter will use existing keys if the `id_rsa` and `id_rsa.pub` files already exist in your `.ssh` home directory, and will not create new ones.
 Let's walk through your options to resolve this issue:

-1. **Option 1: Remove the existing SSH key pair**
+1. **Option 1: Remove the Existing SSH Key Pair**

-If the computers that used the existing SSH key pair no longer exist, removing the existing key pair files and creating a new machine using the `--generate-ssh-keys` option may be a solution.
+If the computer/s that used the existing SSH key pair no longer exist, removing the existing key pair files and creating a new machine using the `--generate-ssh-keys` option may be a solution.
 You should back up the file contents before removing the key files:

 ```
-cp ~/.ssh/id_rsa ~/.ssh_rsa_old
+cp ~/.ssh/id_rsa ~/.ssh/id_rsa_old
 cp ~/.ssh/id_rsa.pub ~/.ssh/id_rsa_old.pub
 rm ~/.ssh/id_rsa ~/.ssh/id_rsa.pub
 ```